Menu

 4. It can stabilize hair in the back part of the scalp where donor grafts are harvested, increasing the number of available donor grafts.

-Is Finasteride Safe?
-What are the Side Effects of Finasteride?
+Is Finasteride Safe and what are the Side Effects of Finasteride?

-Side effects from finasteride 1mg are uncommon.
+Finasteride is generally safe, with 98.5% of users experiencing no issues.
+Additionally, most side effects if any are experienced, are reversible upon discontinuation.
+Side effects from the lower dosage finasteride (1mg) prescribed for hair loss purposes are largely uncommon.
 No significant interactions with other medications have been reported.
 Side effects may include:

 1. Sexual side effects.
 Rarely, finasteride can have negative effects on sexual function.
 These include erectile dysfunction, decreased libido, and ejaculatory dysfunction.
 Large studies have shown that this occurs about 1.5% of the time.
 This means that 98.5% of patients do NOT develop sexual side effects such as erectile dysfunction.
 Most reported cases of sexual dysfunction occurred soon after starting the medication, but there have been reports of sexual dysfunction that has occurred at later points in time.
 The sexual side effects were reversed in those who stopped therapy and even in more than half of those who continued treatment.
 After the patients stopped taking finasteride, side effects generally disappeared within a few weeks.
 There have been anecdotal reports in which side effects have persisted after stopping the medication.
 This has been referred to as “post-finasteride syndrome” and we will discuss this below.